ryukau/VSTPlugins/docs/manual/L4Reverb/L4Reverb_en.md

 ## Change Log
 ### L4Reverb
+- 0.1.9
+  - Fixed crash on Linux.
+  - Fixed BarBox to receive shift key.
 - 0.1.8
   - Fixed the condition of acceptable channel count.
 This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.7